mjhea0/passport-twitter-profile/README.md

 # Passport Twitter

-Once done, this template will grab the authenticated user's Twitter photo as well as the last 5 tweets.
+Once done, this template will grab the authenticated user's Twitter photo as well as the last 5 tweets - which will be displayed on their profile page.

 ## to do

-1. figure out call back url issue
-2. parse json
+1. parse json
-3. create profile page
+2. create profile page
-4. setup mongo
+3. setup mongo